dieterich-lab/gEAR/www/js/dataset_curator/dataset-curator-notes.md

 * Plotly plots are returned as JSON and drawn.
 SVG and tSNE plots are returned as SVG format and base64-encoded PNG strings respectively.
 * All Vue components use vue-bootstrap
 * Plotly arguments uses vee-validate for validation purposes in a few areas
+* Any references to files, images, etc. are relative to the path of the script calling the reference

 ## Component Hierarchy